Land0fChocolate/NewEmeraldRomHack/README.md

 - When Rattled is activated, the wrong ability is shown on the pop-up.
 - Sometimes when Truant triggers, the wrong ability is shown on the pop-up.
 - Intimidate may trigger on fainted mons.
 - Frisk may trigger on the wrong Pokemon.
+Often occurs in Battle Frontier.
 - Arena Trap battle message when trying to switch doesn't show the ability string.
 - Grassy Terrain background is jank.
 - Electric Terrain background is jank.